-Follow these steps while choosing a PhD Research Topic in English literature.
+How to Choose a PhD Research Topic in English Literature

-- Choose the right poet or author that interests you.
+- Choose the right poet or author that interests your topic.

-- Ask PhD. supervisor the relevance of the poet.
+- Ask PhD. supervisor the relevance of the poet to research.

-- Search for some areas of interest taken in the past.
+- Search for some areas of research taken in the past.

 - Choose a new topic that was not researched in the past.

 - Check if sufficient Primary Sources are available or not.

 - Try to take help from professors around you.

 - Buy some books that are relevant to English Literature.

 - Read for some days about the research topic.